 Resource Topic Millbrae Station Design RSP Design Variant Public Utilities and Energy Construction-Period Public Utilities and Energy Construction of the Millbrae Station Design would require use of water and electricity and would generate wastewater, stormwater, and solid waste associated with demolition of existing buildings.
-Draft EIR/EIS CEQA Conclusion : Less than significant Construction of the RSP Design Variant is expected to generate a similar demand on water and electricity and is expected to generate a similar amount of wastewater and stormwater to the Millbrae Station Design.
+CEQA Conclusion 1 : Less than significant Construction of the RSP Design Variant is expected to generate a similar demand on water and electricity and is expected to generate a similar amount of wastewater and stormwater to the Millbrae Station Design.
 Construction of the RSP Design Variant is anticipated to generate less solid waste than the Millbrae Station Design because it would require less building demolition.
-Degree of impact would be similar or slightly lessened, thus no change to the Draft EIR/EIS CEQA conclusion of less than significant Operations-Period Public Utilities and Energy HSR operations would require use of water and electricity and would generate wastewater, stormwater, and solid waste.
-Draft EIR/EIS CEQA Conclusion : Less than significant HSR train operations would be the same with the RSP Design Variant as with the Millbrae Station Design.
+Degree of impact would be similar or slightly lessened, thus no change to the CEQA conclusion of less than significant Operations-Period Public Utilities and Energy HSR operations would require use of water and electricity and would generate wastewater, stormwater, and solid waste.
+CEQA Conclusion 1 : Less than significant HSR train operations would be the same with the RSP Design Variant as with the Millbrae Station Design.
 The RSP Design Variant is expected to generate the same demand on electrical, water, wastewater, stormwater, and solid waste utilities/facilities as the Millbrae Station Design.
-Degree of impact would be similar, thus no change to the Draft EIR/EIS CEQA conclusion of less than significant Biological and Aquatic Resou irces Construction Impacts The footprint for the Millbrae Station Design would overlap with habitat areas associated with two constructed watercourses- Highline Creek and Drainage Ditch 8.
+Degree of impact would be similar, thus no change to the CEQA conclusion of less than significant Biological and Aquatic Reso ources Construction Impacts The footprint for the Millbrae Station Design would overlap with habitat areas associated with two constructed watercourses- Highline Creek and Drainage Ditch 8.
 The RSP Design Variant would similarly overlap with the same habitat areas associated with the same two constructed watercourses.
-Draft EIR/EIS CEQA Conclusion : Less than significant with mitigation Degree of impact would be similar, thus no change to the Draft EIR/EIS CEQA conclusion of less than significant with mitigation Operational Impacts Operations at all HSR stations, including Millbrae, would involve periodic inspection and maintenance activities, which could result in impacts to nearby habitat areas/aquatic resources.
-The RSP Design Variant would not change the nature or frequency of periodic inspection and maintenance activities at the Millbrae HSR Station.
-Draft EIR/EIS CEQA Conclusion : Less than significant with mitigation Degree of impact would be similar, thus no change to the Draft EIR/EIS CEQA conclusion of less than significant with mitigation
+CEQA Conclusion 1 : Less than significant with mitigation Degree of impact would be similar, thus no change to the CEQA conclusion of less than significant with mitigation Operational Impacts Operations at all HSR stations, including Millbrae, would involve periodic inspection and maintenance activities, which could result in impacts to nearby habitat areas/aquatic resources.
+The RSP Design Variant would have same nature and frequency of periodic inspection and maintenance activities at the Millbrae HSR Station.
+CEQA Conclusion 1 : Less than significant with mitigation Degree of impact would be similar, thus no change to the CEQA conclusion of less than significant with mitigation Hydrology and Water Resou irces · Construction Impacts Construction of the Millbrae Station Design would result in temporary and permanent impacts on waterbodies and groundwater.
+The footprint of the RSP Design Variant would be reduced but would include the same constructed watercourses as in the footprint of the Millbrae Station Design.
+CEQA Conclusion 1 : Less than significant with mitigation Degree of impact would be similar, thus no change to the CEQA conclusion of less than significant with mitigation